vijaystroup/gf-plz/README.md

 2. Predicting whether or not someone is attractive

 Unfortunally, with such the diverse imgery in Tinder selfies, the amount of data I had was not trainable for a NN.
-I then tried to implement transfer learning, but was unsucessful.
+I then tried to implement transfer learning, but was unsuccessful.